FishEye has a powerful search engine that allows you to find changesets, committers and files. There are two methods for searching in FishEye:

 Files and directories

-Filter your results to files and directories that have names that match the search criteria.
+Filter your results to files and directories that have names that match the search criteria, see details below.

 Filter your results to changeset comments that match the search criteria.